 He was a soldier of the Lord.

 Joshua in Hebrew means: Jehovah is salvation.

-Joshua was one of only two men who entered the Promised Land.
+Joshua was one of the only two spies or scouts who entered the promised land.

-He was obedient, consecrated with spiritual mindedness and Godly reverence to the Lord God.
+He was obedient, consecrated with spiritual mindedness and godly reverence for the Lord God.

 Joshua died at 110 years old.